 - Won’t fit on all shoes because of thickness

-Reducing excessive pronation and arch support is the highlight of Dr. Foot’s Sports and Work Insoles.
+Reducing excessive pronation and arch support is the highlight of Dr. Scholl’s Active Series Replacement Insoles, Men’s Small.
 One of the most interesting features of this orthotics that are not commonly found in other brands is the forefoot extensions that serve as inhibitors against insert sliding; making it suitable for sporting activities that require firm footwear.
 Extra longitudinal cushioning is also another feature that you might want to check out.
 This insole is designed to alleviate leg pain, arch pain, and over pronation.

 - Reduces pain and fatigue due to the contoured shape

 - Protects across and lengthwise of your arch; comfy arch feel

 - Shock absorption feature brought by the proton heel cushion

 - Offers great support and optimal stability

 - Compatible for flat feet

 - Reduces heel pain, over pronation, neuroma, and foot pain

 - Can fit both into your boots and work shoes

 - Can also be a good companion for standing for long hours